coraning/observatory-upload/docs/DOC.md

 Several different access levels exist.
 These are:

-* none: Dummy access level.
-No special permissions.
+* read: Permission to read files and list directory contents. (value: 1)
-* read: Permission to read files and list directory contents.
+* write: Permission to upload new raw data. (value: 2)
-* write: Permission to upload new raw data.
+* admin: Special permissions. (value: 4)

-* admin: Permission to delete, rename and create files.
+See also section *AuthDB*.

 ## API-Keys